People in Ireland live very well nowadays especially in rural areas where I live!

 How Can We Stop The Growing Diabetes Epidemic In Ireland?

-In Ireland we need to address our serious societal issues as we have an ageing population with greater numbers who have chronic diseases and disabilities related to poor diet, smoking, alcohol misuse and physical inactivity; large groups within our population with less access to healthcare, childcare, adequate housing and employment.
+In Ireland we need to address some serious issues as we have an ageing population with greater numbers who have chronic diseases and disabilities related to poor diet, smoking, alcohol misuse and physical inactivity.

 If you ask medical professionals how we got here, most agree that it is due to the accessibility of refined carbohydrates such as white bread and rice, high fructose corn syrup, and refined sugar.
 The processed, packaged and fast foods we love so much (commonly known as the ‘Western Diet’) are killing us, and many populations throughout the world as well.